AGPL-3.0-or-later · forever.

 ❯ nika run nightly-archive.nika.yaml --resume .nika/traces/2026-07-10T10-41-21Z-0672.ndjson 🦋 nika · nightly-archive · 4 tasks permits ✓ declared boundary · default-deny ↷ hash_notes cache hit (resume) ↷ count_notes cache hit (resume) ✔ pack_assets exec · gzip 13.2s ✔ manifest exec · echo 8ms ── 4/4 done · $0.00 · elapsed 13.2s ──────────────────────────── resumed · 2 skipped (cache hit) · 2 ran live

 is the engine's glyph for not doing.
-The two tasks whose completion the journal recorded are skipped — visibly, by name, as cache hit (resume) — and only the interrupted pack and everything downstream of it run.
+The two tasks whose completion the journal recorded skip visibly, by name, as cache hit (resume), and only the interrupted pack and everything downstream of it run.
 Finished work never runs twice.
 Had hash_notes been an LLM call, those are tokens you do not pay for a second time; had it written a file, that file is not touched again.

 The skip is not a guess, and this is the part worth being precise about.
-A task is skipped only when its identity matches a journaled success — and its identity is the task as written: the command, the resolved inputs, the shape of the thing you can read in the file.
+A task is skipped only when its identity matches a journaled success.
+Its identity is the task as written: the command, the resolved inputs, the shape of the thing you can read in the file.
 Edit the task and the match breaks.
-Change one flag — shasum -a 256 to shasum -a 512 — and resume again:
+Change one flag, shasum -a 256 to shasum -a 512, and resume again:

 text